Aymanhki/PT-K---MS3/README.md

 # PT-K---MS3

+## How to run?
+Open the index.html file.

 ## Usage
-TODO: How to run the project

-TODO: Some error happens for Alec when running the html file in his chrome which prevents him from seeing the charts, we should figure out why, and explain that to the marker in case it showed for them as well

-Edit categories isnt implemented
+- Edit categories is not implemented
-Add categories allows you to add as many categories as the user wants, however in our implementation only one category can be added if the user wants to add transactions in the new category.
+- Add categories allows you to add as many categories as the user wants, however in our implementation only one category can be added if the user wants to add transactions in the new category.
+- The day view popup up will not adjust properly when you add transactions.
+- Click on the graphs to expand and see the data details.